BalazsNyiro/sentence-seeker/README.md

    if you simply copy a txt/html/pdf file into the doc dir, at next start the program indexes it at start automatically.

- - simple query: looks AND like AND (bird OR cat)
+ - simple query:
+    AND: order is not important, THEN: order is important
+    - cat AND dog
+    - cat > dog    ==  cat THEN dog
+    - (apple OR orange) AND eat
  - operators: AND, OR, THEN, >, (,)
  - class usage:
-     pronouns:personal AND have:all AND iverb:pp
+   - pronouns:personal AND have:all AND iverb:pp
      example result: 'They've written'
+   - be:all > ..ywhere
+   - (be:all) > ..ible
+   - move.. > (from OR to) > ..where